vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 In the Maven command, you can pass additional parameters as flags with the `-D` option, such as `mvn clean package -P{{ archetype.customer_project.maven_profile_name}} -Dvrang.bp.release=false`, where the `Dvrang.bp.release` parameter creates a new version of an already-released blueprint (see the *Version Management* section in [Blueprints](Blueprints.md#version-management)).
 This option defaults to `true` but when dealing with blueprint development, you can set this option to `false` to avoid unnecessary blueprint versions.

 !!! note
-    If there are any custom forms or icons associated with a catalog item, they are also imported.

-!!! note
-    If there are custom forms in the `custom-forms` directory that are associated with workflows, they are imported to the {{ products.vra_9_short_name }} server as well.

-!!! note
-    If there are custom forms in the `custom-forms` directory that are associated with workflows, the content-sources that are associated with them are also imported (they are read from the `content-sources` directory).
+    If there are custom forms in the `custom-forms` directory that are associated with workflows and catalog items, they are imported to the {{ products.vra_9_short_name }} server as well along with the content sources that are associated with them (they are read from the `content-sources` directory).

 <!-- Bundle Project Section -->
 {% include-markdown "../../../../assets/docs/mvn/bundle-project.md" %}